 Transylvania County is dubbed the ‘land of waterfalls’, and for a good reason: more than 250 waterfalls spill, cascade, and tumble in this North Carolina county south of Asheville.
 One of the county’s prettiest and most easily accessible waterfalls is Moore Cove Falls, a 50-foot waterfall that spills in a single, classic drop from a towering, angular rock outcrop.
 It’s dramatically beautiful, given the high drop, massive cliff and small cave behind the falls.

-Moore Cove Falls ranges from a mere trickle in dryer weather to a pouring rush after extensive rain – but the waterfall’s sweet spot for beauty tends to be somewhere in the middle.
+The waterfall ranges from a mere trickle in dry weather to a pouring rush after extensive rain – but the waterfall’s sweet spot for beauty tends to be somewhere in the middle.
 The hike to the falls is as equally beautiful as the waterfall, trailing through a lush forest in a stream-filled valley.
-And at 1.2 miles, roundtrip, the Moore Cove Falls Trail makes a great family-friendly waterfall hike.
+And at 1.2 miles, roundtrip, this trail makes a great family-friendly waterfall hike.

 Moore Cove Falls: the hike

 The trail departs from a signed trailhead just off US 276 (view maps and driving directions), crossing a footbridge over Looking Glass Creek.
 Yellow trail blazes mark the trail, but it’s also well-worn and easy to follow.
 The hike rolls elevation, climbing a tall ridge high above Looking Glass Creek and plunging between large rock outcrops.